DataDog/hiring-engineers/answers/2_visualizing_data.md

 # Visualizing Data

 Create a timeboard that displays the metrics collected.
-Expected result:

 ### Custom metric scoped on host:vagrant